The Man Who Let Deadly Snakes Bite Him 200 Times

 The science behind his immunity

-Okay, let’s get nerdy for a sec.
+Okay, let’s get nerdy for a sec, because why else are you here?

-And here’s where it gets even cooler: his blood has been tested in labs and shown to neutralize snake venom in test tubes.
+And here’s where it gets even cooler, his blood has been tested in labs and shown to neutralize snake venom in test tubes.

 This means his immune system doesn’t just fight one snake’s venom, it fights multiple kinds of venom.
-Scientists call this polyclonal immunity…and it’s something current antivenoms can’t replicate.
+Scientists call this polyclonal immunity and it’s something current antivenoms can’t replicate.

 But is it safe?
 Spoiler: not really.

 Doctors have warned that what he’s doing is extremely risky, and that his body’s ability to survive these bites isn’t something most people could replicate.
-Genetics, immune system quirks, sheer luck?
+Genetics, immune system quirks, or sheer luck?
 Probably a mix of all three.

 Why antivenom is still a global problem

-Here’s something wild: antivenom hasn’t really changed much in 100 years.
+Antivenom hasn’t really changed much in 100 years.

 It’s still made by injecting animals (usually horses) with venom, harvesting their antibodies, purifying it, and packaging it up for human use.